 SAFE does not have a uniform or a dress code - our students come in wearing whatever they feel comfortable in.

 How do I get a place for my child at SAFE?

-To apply for a place at SAFE, first fill in the contact form above, selecting 'I want to enquire about a place for my child at SAFE' as your reason for contact.
+To apply for a place at SAFE, first fill in the suitability form.
 Our admissions coordinator, Lisa, will then get in touch to guide you through the process.
 Please fill in the suitability form as comprehensively as you can - it's designed to give us a full picture of your child's needs, in order that we can be certain we are the right place for you and your child.